dgryski/go-perfbook/performance.md

     tips from Bentley are now done automatically by compilers (for example, all the "loop" and "expression" ones).
 It's the programmers job to use transformations that compilers can't do.

+    But the engineering approach is correct:
+     Benchmark.
+Analyze.
+Improve.
+Verify.
+Iterate.

 Trade space for time:
   - smaller data structures: pack things, compress data structures in memory